 The development and success of early career members is an important objective for the Society.
 The STS Workforce on Career Development endeavors to address the specific career needs of members in their first 7 years of practice.

-- The 2018 Residents Symposium at the STS Annual Meeting included talks related to private practice and academic career pathways, the mechanics of finding a job, negotiating a contract, building a successful clinical practice, early career development, what you need to know about finances, and achieving a successful work/life balance.
+- The 2020 Residents Symposium at the STS Annual Meeting included talks related to the modern cardiothoracic surgery practice landscape, key steps to finding a job, negotiating a contract, early career development, achieving financial security, and navigating work/life balance.
 View the slides from the Symposium.
+All views and opinions expressed therein are those of the authors and not necessarily those of the Society.